LingtongZhang/orp-sdk-php/ReadME.md

 For further details you may want to have a look at http://githowto.com/

 **4. getting Sdk ready** <br>
-you may want to have a look at the example provided in `classes/Plista/Orp/Sdk/Example`
+Have a look at the example provided in `classes/Plista/Orp/Sdk/Example`

 **5. Sign up** <br>
 Sign up at http://orp.plista.com